-With funding from the Conserve Wildlife License Plate renewal fund, the NJDEP Division of Fish and Wildlife's Endangered and Nongame Species Program (ENSP) is offering small matching grants for projects that advance nongame wildlife conservation and education.
+With funding from the Conserve Wildlife License Plate renewal fund, the NJDEP Division of Fish and Wildlife's Endangered and Nongame Species Program (ENSP) offers small matching grants for projects that advance nongame wildlife conservation and education.
 Approved projects are funded on a single-year basis and must be located in New Jersey.
 Grants are awarded every other year.

 Only nonprofit 501(c)(3) or 501(c)(4) organizations are eligible to apply.

 Kestrel banding made possible via a CW grant

 Click to enlarge

 Eligible projects will benefit New Jersey's nongame wildlife through education, outreach, research, species protection, habitat management, or any combination of such actions.
 Examples of eligible projects include, but are not limited to:

 1. Education/outreach projects, such as classroom wildlife programs, interpretive signage or online resources;

 2. Research projects, such as animal surveys or censuses, habitat monitoring, or public attitude surveys;